European maritime exploration of Australia: Others

 Englishman William Dampier came looking for the Tryall in 1688, 66 years after it was wrecked.
-Dampier was the first Englishman to set foot on the Australian mainland on 5 January 1688, when his ship the Cygnet was marooned in King Sound.
+Dampier was the first Englishman to set foot on the Australian mainland on 5 January 1688, when his ship the Cygnet was moored in King Sound.
 While the ship was being careened he made notes on the fauna and flora and the indigenous peoples he found there.
 He made another voyage to the region in 1699, before returning to England.
 He described some of the flora and fauna of Australia, and was the first European to report Australia's peculiar large hopping animals.
 Dampier contributed to knowledge of Australia's coastline through his two-volume publication A Voyage to New Holland (1703, 1709).
 His book of adventures, A New Voyage around the World, created a sensation when it was published in English in 1697.
 Though he was briefly marooned on the northwest Australian coast on the trip described in this book, only his second voyage seems to be of importance to Australian exploration.